treytomes/micro-hack/README.md

 Traditional roguelike written for the Mini Micro.

-Use the arrow keys to walk around.
-Ram an enemy to begin an attack.
-The enemy will have a chance to counter attack.
-If you wait a turn (by not moving) you will recover some HP.

-Actions are defined in "actions.ms".
-Ultimately each action will have an Action Point cost associated with it that will be affected by the entity's speed.
-Behaviors are a collection of semi-intelligent chunks that can be run together as a list.
-Behaviors affect entity state and can generate actions.

 Review the files in the "factories" folder to see what items, weapons, shields, armor, etc. are defined.

 # Features